textiles-lab/knitout-frontend-js/README.md

 See [knitiout extensions](https://textiles-lab.github.io/knitout/extensions.html) for extensions that can be added as 'headers'.
 See [knitout specification](https://textiles-lab.github.io/knitout/knitout.html) for further details.

-See hello_world.js and sample.js for example usage.
+See hello_world.js for example usage.